danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 I've implemented this in several Single Page Applications built with <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> and was very happy with the result.
 Let me know if you'd be interested to learn more about that and I might write a follow-up that focuses on the frontend implementation.

-You can find all code in <a href="https://github.com/danillouz/serverless-auth" target="_blank" rel="noopener noreferrer">this GitHub repo</a>.
+You can find all code at <a href="https://github.com/danillouz/serverless-auth" target="_blank" rel="noopener noreferrer">github.com/danillouz/serverless-auth</a>.